zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Egg RNG With Masuda Method or Shiny Charm.md

 ---
-title: "Egg RNG Guide with Masuda and/or Shiny Charm"
+title: 'Egg RNG Guide with Masuda and/or Shiny Charm'
-description: "RNG for eggs using Masuda Method and/or with the Shiny Charm"
+description: 'RNG for eggs using Masuda Method and/or with the Shiny Charm'
-slug: "retail-usum-egg-mmsc"
+slug: 'retail-usum-egg-mmsc'
 ---

 ## How is this different than not using the Masuda Method and/or Shiny Charm?